mdedwards/slippery-chicken/install.md

 choco install ffmpeg
 ```

-If none of these options are viable for you, head to this site and install
+If none of these options are available to you, head to this site and install
 ffprobe according to the directions given there:
 [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html)